frontenddogma/web-development-glossary/manuscript/m.md

 : A software that removes all unnecessary characters from markup, style sheets, scripts, and other source code.

 Minimum Viable Product
 : A version of a product with just enough features to satisfy early customers and provide feedback for future product development.
-Gathering insights from an MVP is often less expensive than developing a product with more features, which increases costs and risk if the product fails, for example, due to incorrect assumptions.&nbsp;[†](#w-mvp)
+Gathering insights from an MVP is often less expensive than developing a product with more features, which increases costs and risk if the product fails.&nbsp;[†](#w-mvp)

 MIP
 : → Mobile Instant Pages